kahaf-commit/Scripts/README.md

 ## Disclaimer

-The author is not responsible for misuse, damage, data loss, or unauthorized activity resulting from the use of these scripts.
+The author is not responsible for misuse, damage, data loss, or unauthorized activity resulting from using these scripts.

 Always test security tooling in a controlled environment before using it in a production or authorized assessment.